irmen/Pyro5/docs/source/clientcode.rst

 **How to make methods one-way:**
 You mark the methods of your class *in the server* as one-way by using a special *decorator*.
 See :ref:`decorating-pyro-class` for details on how to do this.
-See the :file:`oneway` example for some code that demonstrates the use of oneway methods.
+See the `oneway example <https://github.com/irmen/Pyro5/tree/master/examples/oneway>`_ for some code that demonstrates the use of oneway methods.

 .. index:: batch calls